osbuild/guides/osbuild-composer/src/user-guide/edge-container+installer.md

 Note that there are some small differences in this procedure between RHEL 8.4 and RHEL 8.5:
 - The names of the image types have changed.
 In 8.4, the image types were prefixed by `rhel-`.
 This prefix was removed in 8.5.
+    - The old names `rhel-edge-container` and `rhel-edge-installer` still work in RHEL 8.5 as aliases to the new names, however these names are considered deprecated and may be removed completely in future versions.
 - The internal port for the container has changed from 80 in RHEL 8.4 to 8080 in RHEL 8.5.

 ## Process overview